laravel/docs/events.md

             event(new OrderShipped($order));
         }
     }

+Alternatively, if your event uses the `Illuminate\Foundation\Events\Dispatchable` trait, you may call the static `dispatch` method on the event.
+Any arguments passed to the `dispatch` method will be passed to the event's constructor:

+    OrderShipped::dispatch($order);

 > {tip} When testing, it can be helpful to assert that certain events were dispatched without actually triggering their listeners.
 Laravel's [built-in testing helpers](/docs/{{version}}/mocking#event-fake) makes it a cinch.